Teach yourself how to use a pendulum

 To jump straight to the Step-by-Step How To Use a Pendulum Guide below, click here.

-Important NOTICE: The following information is copyrighted by Eva Browning, 2009-2013.
+Important NOTICE: The following information is copyrighted by Eva Browning, 2009-2015.
 Feel free to print them out for personal use or to share with a small study group.
-If you want to reprint or republish these instructions - in whole or in part - you must first obtain my written consent.
+If you want to reprint (for anything other than personal or study group use) or republish these instructions - in whole or in part - you must first obtain my written consent.
 If you would like to link this page no permission needed.

 A pendulum is a weight that can freely swing from a pivot point.
 The one shown directly above is an example of a pendulum in its most basic form - a simple rock tied to a piece of string.

 Whether it's a rock on a string or a handcrafted work of art, a pendulum is a versatile, typically portable device that utilizes gravity and momentum to respond to energy in a way that is meaningful to the pendulum user.

 A basic pendulum is made up of two essential parts - a weight-stone and a chain - or in the example above, a weight-stone and a string.
 There is an optional third part as well, a fob, also known as the "holding piece".
 The fob is not essential to the operation of the pendulum, but having one improves the pendulum's handling a great deal.
 Below is a tiger's eye pendulum with a decorative chain and a fob in the shape of a lion's head.